 If you need childcare, please register above.
 The church pays for our childcare workers, so if at some point you no longer need childcare, please let us know so we can adjust our childcare staff ratios and be good stewards of our church funds.

 A support group is a meeting of members who provide help and support to one another.
-Our Support Group Ministry occurs twice a year in September and January and meets on Mondays for 8–13 weeks, pending the group.
+Our Support Group Ministry occurs twice a year in September and January and meets on Mondays for 12 weeks.
 Groups are led by trained facilitators who desire to help those in need find hope, help, and healing.
 We offer 2 types of groups: open and closed.

 All groups have an end date; however, an open group means that someone can join the group at any time.
 A closed group means that once the group meetings begin, new members cannot be added.
 This ensures the security and openness of group members as sensitive topics are discussed.
 We close these groups after the 3rd meeting.

 We have 2 types of facilitators: peer and professional.
-Our Peer-facilitated groups are led by non-professionals who have been trained to facilitate a group.
+Our peer-facilitators are non-professionals who have been trained to facilitate a group.
 Many of these peer-facilitators have gone through and overcome similar situations that members are currently facing.
-Our Professionally-facilitated groups are led by those who hold a degree or practice in the field of psychology, social work, counseling/therapy, or have certification in the specific nature of the group.
+Our professional-facilitators are those who hold a degree or practice in the field of psychology, social work, counseling/therapy, or have certification in the specific nature of the group.
 We believe there is value in having both the experiential and clinical aspects to our groups.

 Each support group is assigned a room where they will meet each week.
 The facilitators will lead the groups discussion as it pertains to the objective for each week.
-Some groups will use curriculum and/or workbooks.
-Other groups focus on a topic of discussion presented by the facilitator as it relates to that group and its members.
+Addiction and Divorce Care groups use a set curriculum; other groups focus on a topic of discussion presented by the facilitator as it relates to that group and its members.
 Each group is unique and provides relevant support and tools needed in the healing/recovery process.

 Yes.
 Our facilitators strive to create a safe environment of trust and respect.
 Anyone who participates as members of a group signs an agreement to confidentiality.
 Our facilitators uphold the AACC code of ethics as lay professionals facilitating support groups.
 This means that we recognize every member has a right to privacy and a wide range of thoughts, opinions, beliefs, and behaviors that are protected from public knowledge.
 This also means that we adhere to any ethics or laws that protect an individual from harm and in which confidentiality must be disclosed in order to maintain that protection.